 We performed docking experiments with ligands three times.
 This was due to a structure change in the molecule, which was presumably caused by the optimization procedure.
 We later realized that the real reason was the presence of erroneous molecules in the FooDB database from which the ligand was taken.
-In the different molecular structure of pseudoeriocitrin, the formation of oxygen radicals and different geometry gave the molecule a very good score.
+In the different molecular structures of pseudoeriocitrin, the formation of oxygen radicals and different geometry gave the molecule a very good score.
 Table 1 shows the docking results of pseudoeriocitrin.
-Docking procedure was repeated for pseudoeriocitrin two times.
-Different free binding energy values were obtained from dockings in the end of repeated computation.
+The docking procedure was repeated for pseudoeriocitrin two times (except the first docking with SoCOX1).

+Different values of the free energy of binding were obtained from dockings at the end of repeated computation.